Skills Training

 Defences Against Grabs

 Invalid rule and here are a few more.
 Remember the success of any move depends on maintaining the right principles.
-Don’t panic or tense upStay ‘on your legs’Don’t hold your breath If the person comes back to attack you again you’ll have to resort to joint locks or, if they fail, strikes.
-To view this post in full you’ll need a Basic Level membership.
-This will give you access to […]
+Don’t panic or tense upStay ‘on your legs’Don’t hold your breath If the person comes back to attack you again you’ll have to resort to joint locks or, if they fail, strikes….
+Sorry but to access this course or article you will need a relevant subscription.
+CLICK HERE to get […]

 Read More